projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/acrnprobe/conf.rst

   The name of channel info use.
 * ``log``:
   The log to be collected.
 The value is the configured name in log module.
-User could specify different logs by id.
+User could specify different logs by ID.

 .. _`XML standard`: http://www.w3.org/TR/REC-xml